The Untold Story of Jackson’s Off-Season: A Secret Season for True Adventurers

 November: Fall Dining and the Excitement of Winter

 Jackson in November is truly a treat.
 It’s the one month out of the year when the pure fabric of this community shows itself.
-The leaves have fallen, a dusting of snow blankets the towering peaks, and the traffic is mostly locals moving to and from their daily to-dos.
-The resorts have yet to open for the winter, and a few businesses remain closed, but there’s a buzz in the air, as an adventurous season is just on the horizon.
+The leaves have fallen, a dusting of snow blankets the towering peaks, and wildlife appears in ways distinct from both summer and winter.
+While the resorts haven’t yet opened and some businesses pause before ski season, there’s still plenty to enjoy in this uniquely transitional month.

 In November, Covington suggests a stay at the Mountain View, complete with sleeping accommodations for 12 guests.
 This unique log home features hand-selected logs containing lightning strikes, knots, scars, and burls.
 A cozy and expansive retreat with cathedral ceilings, this property has balconies that lend themselves to a sunny afternoon of panoramic Snake River and Teton views.